HM Prison

-His Majesty's Prisons (Her Majesty's Prisons in the case of a female monarch) is the name given to prisons in the United Kingdom, as well as some in Australia and a small number in Canada, Grenada, Jersey, The Bahamas and Barbados.
+His Majesty's Prisons (Her Majesty's Prisons in the case of a female monarch) is the name given to prisons in the United Kingdom, as well as some in Australia and a small number in Newfoundland and Labrador, Grenada, Jersey, The Bahamas and Barbados.
 The title makes up part of the name of individual prisons and is usually abbreviated to HM Prison or HMP.

 Australia

 The title of HM Prison is given to a number of prisons in Australia, especially in the state of Victoria.

 Bahamas

 Fox Hill Prison in Nassau was formerly known as Her Majesty's Prisons.

 Barbados

 The title of HM Prison was given to HMP Dodds Prison in St. Philip, until the crown was dissolved, it was also the name given to the former Glendairy Prison in Station Hill, St. Michael.

 Belize

 The Belize Museum was formerly a HM prison.

-Canada
+Newfoundland and Labrador

 Her Majesty's Penitentiary (as of September 2023 the name has not changed to reflect the accession of King Charles III) at 89 Forest Road in St. John's, Newfoundland and Labrador was built in 1859, and is still operational as a men's correctional facility of the Department of Justice and Public Safety of Newfoundland and Labrador.

 In November 2021, the government of Newfoundland and Labrador issued a request for proposals to design, build and finance a new prison to replace the aging HMP facility.